-Archive of football trips to Spain from Abroad Red, featuring Vigo (via Madrid and Santiago de Compostela) in May 2017, Seville in February 2018 and Valencia in December 2018 (both via Madrid).
+Archive of football trips to Spain from Abroad Red, featuring Vigo (via Madrid and Santiago de Compostela) in May 2017, Seville in February 2018, Valencia in December 2018 (both via Madrid) and Barcelona in April 2019.
 Read through all the posts about travelling to Spain.

 A December game in Spain is always welcome; sat in the sun and 20 degrees certainly beats the sub-zero conditions of Ukraine or Denmark at this time of year.
 Our final group game in this seasons Champions League would be at Valencia, Spain’s third largest city and United’s third most faced team from the country too.
 Our last trip there was for the 2010 group stage match, one of my earlier trips, memorable for a last minute winner from Hernandez whilst a young Juan Mata lined up against us.